Elsa’s Path: Details and Timing for the Panhandle

-Tropical Storm Elsa Is moving into the Florida straits tonight and should run up the western Peninsula of Florida.
+Tropical Storm Elsa Is moving into the Florida straits this morning and should run up the western Peninsula of Florida.
 The storm has been disorganized thanks to shear but will have a window to reorganize and potentially strengthen as it moves through the Gulf.
-The current forecast keeps this as a tropical storm up to landfall in the Big Bend of Flordia.
+The current forecast keeps this as a tropical storm up to landfall in the Big Bend of Florida.

 After the storm moves ashore it should rapidly weaken.
 It will pick up forward speed and run up the east coast where squally weather and isolated tornadoes will be possible on the south and east side of the system.